sanjaybasu/healthcare-ai-equity/index.md

 ## Acknowledgments

-This work builds on the research and implementation efforts of countless clinicians, data scientists, and patients who have contributed to making healthcare AI more equitable.
+This work builds on the research and implementation efforts of countless physicians, data scientists, community health workers, and patients who have contributed to making healthcare AI more equitable.
 We particularly acknowledge the communities most affected by health disparities, whose experiences and insights must guide the development of these technologies.

 ---